 “Therefore be careful how you walk, not as unwise men but as wise, making the most of your time, because the days are evil.
 So then do not be foolish, but understand what the will of the Lord is.”
 (Ephesians 5:15-17)

 “. . . for the Holy One has given you His Spirit [anointing], and all of you know the truth.
 So I am writing to you not because you don’t know the truth but because you know the difference between truth and lies” (1 John2:20-21, 1 John 2:27).

 It doesn’t sound like John the apostle saw the saints as dumb sheep either.
 He saw them as anointed, discerning, and knowledgeable in the truth.
-He didn’t write to them because he saw them as defenseless, helpless, and aloof to deception.
+He didn’t write to them because he saw them as defenseless, helpless, aloof sheep.
 According to John, they didn’t even need anyone to teach them the difference between truth and counterfeit, because the anointing [who is the Holy Spirit] already taught them the truth.
 John wrote them to confirm the truth of the Holy Spirit.